artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab2_25-26/README.md

   - *Way-1*: Instruction `addi t2, t2, -1` (5th iteration).
 The first operand comes through forwarding (see the line with the arrow), while the second comes from the Immediate.

 10. To stop the simulator, close the simulation window.

-11. The following table shows all forwarding paths and penalties in the VeeR EH1 core: [FwdPen_EH1](https://drive.google.com/file/d/1owNZUEw-2AZw2-El_mBu4-WpZ1HhYVNo/view?usp=sharing).
-It is very useful to resolve the exercises.